aryeelab/guideseq/README.md

 - `output_folder`: The absolute path to the folder in which all pipeline outputs will be saved.
 - `bwa`: The absolute path to the `bwa` executable
 - `bedtools`: The absolute path to the `bedtools` executable
-- `undemultiplexed`: The absolute paths to the undemultiplexed paired end sequencing files (forward, reverse, index1, index2).
-In the format:
+- `undemultiplexed`: The absolute paths to the undemultiplexed paired end sequencing files.
+The required parameters are:
+	- `forward`: The absolute path to the FASTQ file containing the forward reads.
+	- `reverse`: The absolute path to the FASTQ file containing the reverse reads.
+	- `index1`: The absolute path to the FASTQ file containing the forward index reads.
+	- `index2`: The absolute path to the FASTQ file containing the reverse index reads.

+An example `undemultiplexed` field:

 ```
 undemultiplexed: